The Munsters: Pitch episode

 The first presentation was filmed in color and ran 16 minutes (later cut to just over 13 minutes).
 It was used to pitch the series to CBS and its affiliates.
 (The episode is available on the first season of The Munsters DVDs.)
 It never aired, but the script was reused as the basis for Episode 2, "My Fair Munster".
 The cast in the title sequence included Joan Marshall as Phoebe (instead of Lily), Beverley Owen as Marilyn, Nate "Happy" Derman as Eddie, Al Lewis as Grandpa and Fred Gwynne as Herman.
 Although the same house exterior was used, it was later changed to appear spookier for the series.
 This included adding the tower deck and Marilyn's deck, a new coat of paint and enlarging the living room.
 Although Grandpa had the same dungeon, Gwynne did not wear padding in the pitch episode, had a more protruding forehead, and was broad but thin.
 The most noticeable difference was his somber expression rather than his comic silliness during the series.
 Except for Marilyn, the family had a blue-green tint to their skin.
 The biggest character difference was that Eddie was portrayed by Derman as a nasty brat.
 Eddie, as played by Patrick, was mostly respectful.

 The pilot title sequence had light, happy music borrowed from the Doris Day movie The Thrill of It All instead of the instrumental rock theme.
 It was also decided that Marshall too closely resembled Morticia Addams and that Derman was too nasty as Eddie, so both were replaced.
 On the basis of the first presentation, the new series, still not completely cast, was announced by CBS on February 18, 1964.
 A second black-and-white presentation was filmed with DeCarlo and Patrick.
 In this version, Eddie appeared with a more normal look, although his hairstyle was later altered to include a pronounced widow's peak.

-1965 Easter special
+Marineland Carnival (1965 Easter special)

 During the first season, the Munster family appeared in an Easter special when they visited Marineland of the Pacific in Palos Verdes, California, to get a new pet for Eddie.
 Shot on videotape, the episode aired just once on CBS on April 18, and was long thought lost until a copy was donated to the Paley Center in New York in 1997.

 Episode list

 Syndication

 The series entered syndication on local stations after its original run.
-In the 1990s, it aired on Nick at Nite and on TV Land from 2000 to 2008.
+In the 1990s, it aired on Nick at Nite and on TV Land from 1995 to 1998.
 In October 2011, the series was picked up by Cartoon Network's sister channel Boomerang and ran through the entire month of October that year for Halloween along with The Addams Family.

 On October 5, 2015, Cozi TV began airing the series on weeknights and in a two-hour block on Sunday evenings.
+The show made its debut on FETV on September 29, 2025, currently airing weekdays at 2pm ET and Saturdays at 7:40am ET.